 About the Festival

-What you will gain by volunteering with our team:
+What you will gain from joining our team:

 - Collaboration with an international team of committed and motivated people